SeltmannSoftware/LFGUtils/README.md

 # LFGUtils
 Command-line utilities to create and expand old LucasFilm Game (LFG) archives.
 These archive files had extensions like .XXX, .ND3, .ND4, and .MI2 and were used in 1992-era LucasFilm PC games that came on disk but needed to be installed to a hard drive.

 LFGDump - Extract from archive.

 LFGMake - Create archive.

-Project files included for Xcode and Borland C++ v3.1!

-Old-school users:
+Linux:

+make lfgdump lfgmake clean

+DOS:

+Old-school users can compile DOS version; it has been tested using Borland C++ 3.1 (code is actually just c).
-Use DoxBox (or ancient DOS PC).
-Either use make:
+Use DoxBox (or an actual ancient DOS PC).
+Note that 'make' and 'bcc' should be accessible (ie, in path).
+Use:

-C:\LFGUTILS>LFGBUILD.BAT
+LFGBUILD.BAT

-or load the Borland project file:
+or load the Borland project files in the BC_PRJ subdirectory.

-C:\LFGUTILS>cd BC_PRJ

-C:\LFGUTILS\BC_PRJ\BC LFGMAKE.PRJ

-or

-C:\LFGUTILS\BC_PRJ\BC LFGDUMP.PRJ
+For Windows using VisualStudio, solution file is in the VS_PRJ directory.